brunatlrocha/JavaScript/README.md

-# JavaScript - Emoji Project
+# Emoji Project - JS
 The objective of the project was to create HTML elements using JavaScript and the provided files to dynamically create an emoji gallery.